file-format/Products/content/en/spreadsheet/go/goexcel/index.md

 {{< SinglePage/PageBody/features/text >}}
 <h2 class="h2title">Advance methods to Read Excel via GO API</h2>
-<p>The open souurce API Go-Excel provides basic as well as advance methods to read excel files.
-You can use th index row as title, every row before the tittle row will be ignored and default title row is set to 0.
+<p>The open source API Go-Excel provides basic as well as advance methods to read excel files.
+You can use th index row as title, e row before the tittle row will be ignored and default title row is set to 0.
 You can skip the empty rows, skip column larger than the title.
 The API allows setting empty cells with default values and you can set default values by using unmarshal via encoding.BinaryUnmarshaler</p>

 {{< /SinglePage/PageBody/features/text >}}
 {{< /SinglePage/PageBody/features/single-feature-content >}}